Finding Group Homes for Mentally Ill Adults

 Types of Group Homes for Mentally Ill

-Group homes are often a stopping point for people with mental illness who have been in psychiatric hospitals or even prisons (Different Levels of Housing For People With Mental Illness).
+Group homes are often a stopping point for people with mental illness who have been in psychiatric hospitals or even prisons.
 The eligibility requirements do vary from program to program, so there may be people living in group homes who are not reentering society after hospitalization or prison.

 There are three basic types of group housing available: transitional housing, supportive housing, and supported housing.